๐ Install OpenVPN Server¶

 sudo systemctl disable openvpn-iptables.service

-sudo rm /etc/systemd/system/openvpn-iptables.service
+sudo rm -f /etc/systemd/system/openvpn-iptables.service

 sudo systemctl daemon-reload